Guide to the Safest Laundry Detergents of 2025

 Tide Simply Free & Sensitive Liquid Unscented | C10-16 pareth (ethoxylated), fluorescent brightener 71, sodium borate, (plus fragrance ingredients in scented options) |

-The Safest Laundry Detergents Do Not Have Harsh Preservatives, Fragrance, Optical Brighteners, And Ethoxylated Ingredients.
+The Safest Laundry Detergents Are Free From Harsh Preservatives, Synthetic Fragrances, Optical Brighteners, And Ethoxylated Ingredients.

 Download The Free Guide!